veya2ztn/veya2ztn.github.io/_pages/about.md

 ## Interests

 - Physics
-  - Efficient computation tools for many body physics.
+  - Efficient computing tools for many body physics. (such as Tensor Network)
   - Theory about the high dimension tensor computing.
   - Metamaterial Design and Application.

 - Machine Learning
-  - AI for earth system: weather, quake and climate.
+  - AI for Earth system: weather, quake and climate.
   - Credible AI agent for knowledge retrieving and analyzing.
   - Theory behind high dimension nonlinear computing.